TokamakUI/Tokamak/README.md

 fully managed by Gluon.
 Not only this greatly simplifies the code of your components and allows you to make it declarative, it also completely decouples platform-specific code.
-Note that `Counter` component above doesn't contain a single type from `UIKit` module, although it's then passed to a specific `UIKitRenderer`.
+Note that `Counter` component above doesn't contain a single type from `UIKit` module, although the component itself is passed to a specific `UIKitRenderer` to make it available in an app using `UIKit`.
+On other platforms you could use a different renderer, while the component code could stay the same if its behavior doesn't need to change for that environment.
+Otherwise you can adjust component's behaviour via `Props` and pass different "initializing" props depending on the renderer's platform.

 Providing renderers for other platforms in the future is one of our top priorities.
 Imagine an `AppKitRenderer` that allows you to render the same